Dynamic Mode Decomposition with Control Liouville Operators: Introduction

-The methods described so far rely on discretization of continuous-time systems, either for computation (when Koopman operators are used), or for analysis (when Koopman generators are used), and as such, are only applicable to systems that admit a globally well-defined discretization (i.e., systems that cannot escape to infinity in finite time).
-When dealing with Koopman generators, the data required for spectral decomposition generally include the time derivative of the state, which is not generally available.
-Recently, inspired by the notion of occupation measures defined on Banach spaces of continuous functions \cite{lasserre2008nonlinear} the authors in \cite{rosenfeld2019occupation} defined analogous objects on reproducing kernel Hilbert spaces (RKHSs).
-The so-called occupation kernels, when combined with the Liouville operator, provide a method for spectral analysis of continuous time systems directly, without the need for discretization.
+Extensions of the idea of Koopman operator-based DMD to systems with control can be loosely categorized in three categories: spectral analysis of the drift (zero-input) dynamics \cite{SCC.Surana2016}, input-parameterized Koopman operators \cite{SCC.Proctor.Brunton.ea2018}, and reformulation as an autonomous state-control dynamical system \cite{SCC.Korda.Mezic2018a}.
+These methods rely on discretization of continuous-time systems, either for computation (when Koopman operators are used), or for analysis (when Koopman generators are used), and as such, are only applicable to systems that admit a globally well-defined discretization (i.e., systems that cannot escape to infinity in finite time starting from any initial condition).
+When dealing with Koopman generators, the data required for a spectral decomposition typically include the time derivative of the state, which is not generally available.
+Recently, inspired by the notion of occupation measures \cite{SCC.Lasserre.Henrion.ea2008} defined on Banach spaces of continuous functions, the authors in \cite{SCC.Rosenfeld.Russo.eatoappear} defined analogous objects on reproducing kernel Hilbert spaces (RKHSs).
+The so-called occupation kernels, when combined with operators such as the Liouville operator, provide a method for spectral analysis of continuous-time systems directly, without the need for discretization.